-To contact recruiters on LinkedIn, you’ll need to understand a few fundamentals.
+You’ll need to understand a few fundamentals to contact recruiters on LinkedIn.
 Second, master the art of crafting a brief but effective message that elicits a response from the recipient.

-Starting with InMail, this blog will teach you everything you need to know about job search on LinkedIn, messaging recruiters on LinkedIn, know some basic points for reaching out to recruiters on LinkedIn successfully, and how you can schedule social media posts on LinkedIn to ace your profile appearance.
+Starting with InMail, this blog will teach you everything you need to know about job search on LinkedIn, messaging recruiters on LinkedIn, knowing some basic points for reaching out to recruiters on LinkedIn successfully, and how you can schedule LinkedIn posts on using social media scheduler to ace your profile appearance.

 - Connect with Recruiters on LinkedIn